fossasia/badgeyay/README.md

 This project is currently licensed under the **[GNU General Public License v3](/LICENSE)**.

 > To obtain the software under a different license, please contact [FOSSASIA](http://blog.fossasia.org/contact/).

+## Errors

+      sudo -H pip3 install -r api/requirements.txt

+  The following error was found when the command was executed.

+  Command "python setup.py egg_info" failed with error code 1 in /tmp/pip-build-yn0ryw7t/alembic/